 Parents, please note that children's uniform and gear should fit them well and not be oversized with excessive material, particularly the uniform pants as it creates a tripping hazard.
-Gear and uniforms can be purchased at TKDWellness.com/proshop.
+Gear and uniforms can be purchased at TKDWellness.com/proshop and/or by filling out gear order forms found in the dojang.
 The following are the gear requirements for Taekwondo Wellness students by rank:

-- White Belt: Beginning students are not required to purchase a uniform if taking classes just for fun or for fitness; however, if student decides they want to promote up the Taekwondo ranks then a white v-neck uniform is required. - Green Belt: Green belt students will continue to use a white v-neck uniform.
-Sparring gear requirements include: Head protector, foot/shin protector, hand protector, Trunk protector, cup, and mouth guard are required beginning at green belt, which is when sparring training begins.
+White Belt: Beginning students are not required to purchase a uniform if taking classes just for fun or for fitness; however, if student decides they want to promote up the Taekwondo ranks then a white v-neck uniform is required.
+Sparring gear is required for teens/adults who are interested in attending sparring classes.
+White belt children are not allowed to spar until they obtain a yellow belt rank.

-- Red Belt & Recommended Black Belt: Students who are red and recommended black belts require a poom (red/black) v-neck uniform and will continue to use same sparring gear as purchased as a green belt. - Black Belts: Students who are black belts require a black v-neck uniform and will continue to use same sparring gear as purchased as a green belt. - Competition & Demo Team: Yellow belts students and above will have the option of joining the competition & demo team.
+- Yellow & Green Belt: Yellow belt children are now allowed to spar and will need to purchase sparring gear in order to participate in sparring classes.
+However, note that sparring is not a required part of the rank promotion curriculum until Green belt rank is obtained.
+Green belt students will continue to use a white v-neck uniform.
+Sparring gear requirements include: Head protector, foot/shin protector, hand protector, Trunk protector, cup, and mouth guard are required. - Red Belt & Recommended Black Belt: Students who are red and recommended black belts require a poom (red/black) v-neck uniform and will continue to use same sparring gear as purchased as a green belt. - Black Belts: Students who are black belts require a black v-neck uniform and will continue to use same sparring gear as purchased as a green belt. - Competition & Demo Team: Yellow belts students and above will have the option of joining the competition & demo team.
 Students who choose to be part of the competition & demo team will be required to sign a team agreement and obtain and maintain an annual USA Taekwondo athlete membership as well as attend special events throughout the year to showcase their skills at public demonstrations.
 In addition, team members will get extra conditioning and training seminars to prepare them for competitions and demonstrations.
 Students who choose to compete in USA Taekwondo tournaments will also be required to purchase sanctioned equipment that includes sparring gear for sparring athletes and a competition uniform for poomsae athletes.
 To purchase sparring gear online, please visit TKDWellness.com/proshop or gear can also be purchased onsite at TKD Wellness.